lindig/ps-label/README.md

 # PostScript Labels

-This is a single PostScript [labels.ps] file to create and print labels for exhibitions or anything that can use labels that consists of two parts, like using two languages.
+This is a single PostScript [labels.ps] file to create and print labels for exhibitions or anything that can use labels that consist of two parts, like using two languages.
 Each label consists of one or two centered lines above and below a dividing line.